cardboard-iguana/cardboard-iguana.com/notes/netcat.md

 ### Shell “Stabilization”

-Shell “stabilization” refers to the process of making a remote shell behave like a normal local shell — so, allowing interactive programs to work properly, ensuring that input is not echoed inappropriately, etc.
+Shell “stabilization” refers to the process of making a remote shell behave like a normal local shell — so, allowing interactive programs to work properly, ensuring that input is not echoed inappropriately, etc. In practice, this generally involves creating a *second* connection from within the “unstable” shell, and then using that (keeping the first connection around just so you can restart the “stabilized” shell if you accidentally exit/kill it).

 A common method of stabilizing netcat shells is to use Python: